-Julie Badel is a former partner, now Of Consel in the Chicago office of the national law firm Epstein Becker Green.
-She represents management in all phases of labor and employment law, including employment discrimination, wrongful discharge, wage-hour, unemployment, traditional labor law and unfair competition.
-She practices before numerous state and federal agencies and defends employers in both single plaintiff and class action cases in federal agencies and courts.
+Julie Badel is a former partner, now retired, in the Chicago office of the national law firm Epstein Becker Green.
+She represented management in all phases of labor and employment law, including employment discrimination, wrongful discharge, wage-hour, unemployment, traditional labor law and unfair competition.
+She practiced before numerous state and federal agencies and defended employers in both single plaintiff and class action cases in federal agencies and courts.
 Also, she is a certified mediator.

 Badel has served on the board since 2011.

-Clark has served on the board since 2018 and was the commencement speaker in 2018.
+Anderson has served on the board since 2020.

-Dr. Jeanne Kemppainen, originally from Detroit has lived in New York, California, Mississippi and North Carolina.
+Dr. Jeanne Kemppainen, originally from Detroit, Michigan, has lived in New York, California, Mississippi, and North Carolina.
 She is an internationally recognized scholar and nurse scientist with extensive experience in both advanced practice nursing and higher education.
 Her groundbreaking work on symptom self-management in chronic illness, as well we the critical incident research methodology has been widely recognized through invited presentations, guest lectures, and publications in premier medical and multidisciplinary journals.
 Her international experience includes collaborative research and scholarly partnerships with nursing scientists in Japan and Finland.
-She is also an active member of an international collaborative of nurse researchers and was inducted into the American Academy of Nursing.
+She is also an active member of an international collaboration of nurse researchers from around the world.

-As a mental health nurse certified by the American Nurses Association, she served in a variety of leadership and advanced practice roles during a career with the Veterans Administration Health Care System.
+As a mental health nurse certified by the American Nurses Assoc., she served in a variety of leadership and advanced practice roles during a career with the Veterans Administration Health Care System.
 During her tenure with the VA, Dr. Kemppainen received a national appointment as a VA Postdoctoral Nurse Fellow.
-Within the realm of higher education, she served in academic leadership positions including assistant department chair and faculty chair in the School of Nursing at the University of North Carolina Wilmington (UNCW).
+Within the realm of higher education, she served in academic leadership positions including assistant department chair and faculty chair in the School of Nursing at the Univ. of North Carolina Wilmington (UNCW).
 In 2011, she received an appointment as an endowed research chair and distinguished professor of nursing at UNCW.
 Jeanne is married to Pastor Dale Kemppainen.
 They have three sons (Jon A. Kemppainen, Karl M. Kemppainen, and Paul J. Kemppainen) and six grandchildren.

 Kemppainen has served on the board since 2011.

-Mike Lahti has been a businessman in the Hancock area for 40 years.
+Mike Lahti has been a businessman in the Hancock area for over 40 years.
 He graduated from Hancock Central High School and Northern Michigan University.
-In 1994, Lahti was elected to the Hancock School Board, the Houghton County Board of Commissioners where he served for seven years.
-He served in the Michigan House of Representatives from 2006 to 2010.
-Lahti enjoys spending time with his family, playing tennis and following sports.
-He is also interested in politics and history.
-Lahti is married to Sharon (Pardini) Lahti.
-They have six children and 11 grandchildren.
-All four of Lahti’s grandparents immigrated to the U.S. from Finland.
+He served as a member of the Hancock School Board, the Houghton County Board of Commissioners where he served as chairman, and as a member of the Michigan House of Representatives.
+Mike enjoys spending time with his family, playing tennis, and following sports, politics and history.
+He is married to Sharon (Pardini) Lahti.
+They have six children and 14 grandchildren.
+All four of Lahti’s grandparents emigrated from Finland.

 Lahti has served on the board since 2011.

-Nikander resides near his parents, Peter and Margot, and brother Mark in Santa Clarita, California along with his wife, Anna, and two children.
+Steve resides near his parents, Peter and Margot, and brother Mark in Santa Clarita, California along with his wife, Anna, and two children.
 The family is active in their community through their church and their children’s school, athletic and scouting endeavors.
-Nikander loves being outdoors hiking, biking, and skiing, and continues to play multiple sports recreationally and dabble in his drawing.
+Steve loves being outdoors hiking, biking, and skiing, and continues to play multiple sports recreationally and dabble in his drawing.

 Nikander has served on the board since 2018.

-Raised in a bilingual home on a beef farm in a Finnish-American Community near Ontonagon, Niska learned basic Finnish and Finnish cultural traditions as a child.
-All four of his grandparents had emigrated from Finland in the early 1900s and instilled in both their children and grandchildren the value of education, the importance of hard work and pride in their heritage.
+Raised in a bilingual home on a beef farm in a Finnish-American Community near Ontonagon, MI, John learned basic Finnish and Finnish cultural traditions as a child.
+All four of his grandparents had emigrated from Finland in the early 1900’s and instilled in both their children and grandchildren the value of education, the importance of hard work, and pride in their heritage.

-Niska’s comfort with other cultures and enjoyment helping younger students learn began to broaden while in college at Michigan State University.
-He spent his senior year as an exchange student to Ecuador, where he taught a sixth grade class and ran recreation programs for rural youth.
+John’s comfort with other cultures and enjoyment of helping younger students learn began to broaden while in college at Michigan State.
+He spent his senior year as an exchange student to Ecuador, South America, where he taught a sixth-grade class and ran recreation programs for rural youth.
 This experience was augmented with seven summers spent as a leader and cross-cultural facilitator to countries in all parts of the world including Finland.
-A career in education followed – classroom teacher, guidance counselor, assistant high school principal, middle school principal and state executive director, concluding with a 15-year stint directing a middle level teacher training college program in the East.
+A career in education followed – classroom teacher, guidance counselor, assistant high school principal, middle school principal, and state executive director, concluding with a 15-year stint directing a middle-level teacher training college program in the East.

-Dividing his time now between his home in Providence, Rhode Island, and his cottage near Ontonagon, he continues to travel worldwide, study the Finnish language, cycle, cross country ski, and enjoy film and photography.
+Dividing his time now between his home in Providence, RI, and his cottage near Ontonagon, he continues to travel worldwide, study the Finnish language, cycle, cross-country ski, and enjoy film and photography.
 He recently reconnected with relatives in Finland and is conducting genealogical research with them.
 He also continues to engage in some educational consulting.

 Niska has served on the board since 2018.

-Rinkinen founded the Copper Country Walleye Association in 2011 and is president of its board.
+Ross founded the Copper Country Walleye Association in 2011 and is president of its board.
 The Association has assisted in planting 6.5 million walleye in the region, and is responsible for the annual Angler-Young Angler Tournament in partnership with Lund.
-Rinkinen serves as the second vice president on the Chassell Lions and enjoys working with fellow Lions during the Copper Country Strawberry Festival each July.
+Ross serves as the second vice president on the Chassell Lions and enjoys working with fellow Lions during the Copper Country Strawberry Festival each July.

-Rinkinen resides in Chassell with his wife, Shannon, and two children.
+Ross resides in Chassell with his wife, Shannon, and two children.
 Together they operate Chassell Bay Cottages vacation rentals.
-In his free time, Rinkinen enjoys walleye fishing, spending time at camp in Escanaba, playing “old-timers” hockey, and coaching youth soccer, baseball and hockey.
+In his free time, Ross enjoys walleye fishing, spending time at camp in Escanaba, playing “old-timers” hockey, and coaching youth soccer, baseball, and hockey.